elements-of-ai/kubeflow-docs/docs/install/ubuntu.rst

 Login to Charmed Kubeflow
 -------------------------

-The URL for the Kubeflow dashboard is the same as the one determined earlier for the configuration steps - in the case of a default MicroK8s install, it’s: http://10.64.140.43.nip.io
+The URL for the Kubeflow dashboard is the same as the one determined earlier for the configuration steps - in the case of a default MicroK8s install, it’s: ``http://10.64.140.43.nip.io``

-Before access Kubeflow in browsers, please guarantee everything components is in "active" status.
+Before accessing Kubeflow in browsers, please guarantee every component is in "active" status.

 For remote deployment, which is our cases, creating a SOCKS proxy is required to access the dashboard.
 This can be done as follows:

-1. Connection to the machine using ssh with SOCKS proxy enabled through the -D 1080 parameter.
-As in the example below:
+1. Connect to the vm with SOCKs proxy enabled.

 .. code-block:: shell

     ssh -D localhost:1080 vmware@<vm_ip>

-2. Go to the browser on your computer, go to Settings > Network > Network Proxy, and enable SOCKS proxy pointing to: 127.0.0.1:1080.
-If it's firfox browser, the setting is as below:
+2. Go to the browser on your computer.
+Go to Settings > Network > Network Proxy, and enable SOCKS5 proxy pointing to: 127.0.0.1:1080.
+If you are using firefox, the setting is as below:

 .. image:: ../_static/install-firfox-socket-setting.png

-If it's Chrome browser, the setting is as below:
+If you are using Chrome, the setting is as below:

 .. image:: ../_static/install-chrome-socket-setting.png